We no longer support this web browser. Upgrade your browser for a better experience.

 28th February 2018 Annual Results 2018 View results View View presentation Watch webcast

-Annual results for the year ended 28 February 2025
+Interim results for the six month period ended 31 August 2025

 Interview with Robert commenting on the results